vanhoefm/fragattacks/README.md

 8. If you updated the code using git, execute `./build.sh` and `./pysetup.sh` again (see [Prerequisites](#id-prerequisites)).
    In case the patched drivers got updated, remember to recompile them as well.

-9. If you are using a virtual machine, try to run the test tool from a live CD or USB instead.
+9. If you are using a virtual machine, try to run the test tool from a live USB image instead.

 10. Check that the tested device doesn't block ICMP ping requests.
 In case it doesn't reply to pings, you can run tcpdump or wireshark on the device, or you can try any of the other methods listed in [No ICMP Support](#id-no-icmp).